A note on the Littlewood-Offord problem for discrete log-concave distributions: Introduction

 Given $a = (a_1, \dots, a_n) \in (\R \setminus \{0\})^n$ and independent random variables $X_1, \dots, X_n$, $n \geq 1$, with a Rademacher distribution, that is, for all $1 \leq k \leq n$, $\Prob(X_k= \pm 1) = 1/2$, the question of estimating the quantity

 is often referred to as the Littlewood-Offord problem.
 A classical result of Littlewood and Offord \cite{LO} and Erd\"os \cite{E} states that

 Kleitman extended this result when $a_1, \dots, a_n$ are vectors in a Hilbert space \cite{K1}, \cite{K2}.
 Many variants of the Erd\"os-Littlewood-Offord problem have been established, such as improved bounds under certain constraints on the $a_i$'s \cite{H}, an inverse Littlewood-Offord theorem \cite{TV}, \cite{NV}, and a resilience version \cite{BFK}, but most are mainly dealing with Bernoulli distribution with parameter $1/2$.
 Recently, Fox, Kwan and Sauermann \cite[Question 6.2]{FKS} asked whether the Littlewood-Offord problem can be solved for Bernoulli distribution of arbitrary parameter $p \in (0,1)$.
-This question has been investigated by Singhal \cite{S}, where the author provides partial answers.
-A full solution was given by Melbourne, Madiman and Roberto in \cite{MMR}.
+This question has been investigated by Singhal \cite{S}, who gave a qualitative solution to the problem, showing that a maximizer is obtained for $a_i \in \{-1, 1\}$ and gave Fourier theoretic bounds.
+Sharp quantitative bounds were found by Madiman, Melbourne, and Roberto in \cite{MMR} where an entropic generalization of the problem was considered.
+The case of general random variables was considered recently by Juškevičius and Kurauskas \cite{JK}.

 Recall that an integer-valued random variable $X$ is said to be discrete log-concave if its probability mass function $p$ satisfies

 for all $j \in \mathbb{Z}$ and the support of $X$ is an integer interval.
 Discrete log-concave distributions form an important class.
 Examples include discrete uniform, Bernoulli, binomial and convolutions of Bernoulli distributions with arbitrary parameters, Poisson, geometric, negative binomial, etc. (cf. \cite{JG} and references therein).
 We refer to \cite{Sta}, \cite{Bre}, \cite{SW}, \cite{Bra} for further background on log-concavity.